 Feedback for New Writers, Part One

-Clarendon House Publications has produced ten anthologies so far this year at this writing and I wondered if you would be interested in some general comments about what I have found as an editor.
+Clarendon House Publications has produced over 50 anthologies at this writing and I wondered if you would be interested in some general comments about what I have found as an editor.
 You might be able to make use of some of these comments to improve your rate of acceptance not only with me but with others, and they should provide perhaps an entertaining look behind the scenes.

 The first part of this is to do with what I thought was going to happen as opposed to what actually happened.

 I am not sure exactly what I expected when I first asked for submissions to Condor, the inaugural anthology, back in October or November 2017, but I think I had a vague notion that the stories which arrived would be in worse shape than they were.

 Back then, my hypothesis was that there were many would-be writers out there who were struggling to get published, and that the prime reason that they were not getting accepted was that their work wasn’t good enough.
 I theorised that their work was getting rejected because it was unknowingly violating the unwritten laws of fiction writing - laws which, through my book How Stories Really Work, were becoming less unwritten.
 My idea was to explore this marketplace and help writers by providing them with the editorial advice about those laws which they so desperately needed.